C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Polymers.md

 ![polymers](../img/polymers_data.svg)

 Polymers are a result of a system of stochastic reactions.
 This leads to distributions in chain length, composition, and topology making it impossible to completely represent a polymer in a single quantity.
 The combination of a structural description (like a chemical drawing or bigSMILES), and distribution information would be required to completely define the identity of a polymer.
-In practice, moments of distributions (average molecular weight) or ratio of composition are provided to approximately define a polymer as they are easier to work with and experiment obtain.
-Moreover, data collection methods are highly variable, typically provided relative structure inform and/or use of theoretical models which requires expert knowledge to put into context.
+In practice, moments of distributions (average molecular weight) or ratio of composition are provided to approximately define a polymer as they are easier to work with and experimentally obtain.
+Moreover, data collection methods are highly variable, and typically provide relative structure information and/or use of theoretical models which requires expert knowledge to put into context.
 In some cases experimentally obtaining structural information is impossible, and information from prior processing steps is needed.
 To complicate the matters further, polymers can assemble into a wide range of structures through phenomena like phase segregation and crystallization.
 The formation of these structures can be highly influenced by the processing conditioning under which the material was made.
-Ultimately, this makes polymer-informatics messy as data set that do not completely capture of all the relevant polymer data will be incapable of proving reliable data and hindering large data science efforts.
+Ultimately, this makes polymer-informatics messy as datasets that do not completely capture all the relevant polymer data will be incapable of providing reliable data and hindering large data science efforts.